monicfenga/php-syntax-for-code-prettify/README.md

 ## "But why use Google Code Pretify?"

 I know there are better and more complete code highlighting JS libraries, such as `Highlight.js` and others, but Google Code Prettify is very small, and for me, using it to implement code highlighting is also good, *at least it meets my needs very well*.

+## Credits
+- Bito AI - for answering me some questions about regex, and write some example code to me